kataras/iris/README.md

 - [A URL Shortener Service using Go, Iris and Bolt](https://medium.com/@kataras/a-url-shortener-service-using-go-iris-and-bolt-4182f0b00ae7)
 - [Why I preferred Go over Node.js for simple Web Application](https://medium.com/@tigranbs/why-i-preferred-go-over-node-js-for-simple-web-application-d4a549e979b9)

-Take some time, `don't say we didn't warn you`,  and continue your journey by [navigating to the bigger README page](README_BIG.md).
+Take some time, `don't say we didn't warn you`,  and continue your journey by [navigating to the next README page](README_NEXT.md).

 ## License